Book Review: Home

 Fans of Julie Andrews

 Anyone who has watched and loved Andrews’ works may be interested in the leading lady’s early years which eventually led to such wonderful musicals.
-To read her memoirs while hearing that crystal clear, soaring, effortless voice in your head is a real treat.
-Most people know Andrews as the star that she is, and have no idea what it was like for her, performing to such a gruelling schedule from a young age and the toll it took on her health and family life.
+Most people know Andrews as the star that she is.
+We don’t know about her performing to a gruelling schedule from a young age and the toll it took on her health and family life.
 It’s always fascinating to be allowed ‘backstage’ as it were.

 Those intending to write their memoirs

-I have read many autobiographies and Andrews’ memoirs stand out as the most conversational, truthful and kind piece of writing I’ve come across.
-While not hiding her own feelings about the people and events in her life, she manages to reflect well on everyone she talks about, even those who obviously were rather unkind to her.
+I have read many autobiographies and Andrews’ memoirs stand out.
+She has a conversational, truthful and kind style of writing.
+She does not hide her own feelings about the people and events in her life.
+Yet she manages to reflect well on everyone she talks about, even those who were unkind to her.
 Her impeccable manners in the way she treats others makes me more of a fan than ever.

 My favourite quote